krahets/hello-algo/docs-en/chapter_introduction/algorithms_are_everywhere.md

 Before we formally discuss algorithms, an interesting fact is worth sharing: **you have already learned many algorithms unconsciously and have become accustomed to applying them in your daily life**.
 Below, I will give a few specific examples to prove this point.

 **Example 1: Looking Up a Dictionary**.
-In a dictionary, each Chinese character corresponds to a pinyin, and the dictionary is arranged in alphabetical order of pinyin.
-Suppose we need to find a character with a pinyin begins with the letter $r$.
-This is typically accomplished in the following way:
+In a standard dictionary, each word corresponds to a phonetic transcription and the dictionary is organized alphabetically based on these transcriptions.
+Let's say we're looking for a word that begins with the letter $r$.
+This is typically done in the following way:

 1. Open the dictionary around its midpoint and note the first letter on that page, assuming it to be $m$.
-2. Given that $r$ follows $m$ in the pinyin alphabet, we eliminate the first half of the dictionary and narrow the search to the second half.
+2. Given the sequence of words following the initial letter $m$, estimate where words starting with the letter $r$ might be located within the alphabetical order.
-3. Iterate steps `1.` and `2.` until you find the page where the pinyin begins with $r$.
+3. Iterate steps `1.` and `2.` until you find the page where the word begins with the letter $r$.

 === "<1>"
     ![Dictionary search step](algorithms_are_everywhere.assets/binary_search_dictionary_step1.png)